ivi-ru/flink-clickhouse-sink/README.md

     }
 }
 ```
-And then add record to sink.

-And add your sink like this:
+And then add your sink to the chain:
 ```java

 // create table props for sink